7x18 chicken coop in wilton ct

 Some individuals even give their chickens oatmeal or warm mash at night, which they prepare themselves.
 If it appears that they are not eating as much as they should, this can be a great way to increase their appetites!

 Chickens require appropriate feed and water throughout the winter months, just as they do throughout the year.
-If you don’t have a heated waterer, you should bring your chickens nice, warm water twice a day to drink.
+If you don’t have a heated waterer, bring your chickens nice, warm water twice a day for them to drink.

 Maintaining awareness that heated waterers are powered by electricity is essential; nevertheless, this does not imply that you must have electricity hooked into your chicken coop.
 To boost your coop’s electrical needs, you can always run a heavy-duty extension cord (one that is designed for outdoor use) out to the chicken coop.